29 Jul 2014

 There is no indication that international spread has occurred, although when infected people from affected areas travel, their infection may be detected in another country.
 WHO continues to advise countries to move forward in strengthening influenza epidemiological and virological surveillance, reporting of human infections as applicable under the IHR (2005), and other national health preparedness actions.

 Since October 2013, a second wave of human cases has been occurring.
 Cases have been reported in both men and women across a wide range of ages.
-In the first wave, most cases were being reported in middle-aged or elderly males.
-The age distribution in the second wave is less skewed toward older adult age groups, although more infections continue to be reported in males.
-Twenty-two paediatric cases have been reported in the second wave, compared to seven in the first wave.
+However, in both waves most cases reported were among middle-aged or elderly males.
 Atypical clinical presentation for influenza has not been reported.

 The number of cases reported in the second wave thus far has exceeded the total number of cases reported in the first wave (February to May 2013, n=133).
 However, evidence does not support sustained human-to-human transmission although several small human clusters have been identified.
 The majority of cases reported since October 2013 are from the provinces of Zhejiang and Guangdong.